Would you like to post jobs on this career? Find the best candidates using Sokanu's new psychometric job platform. Visit employers.sokanu.com today.

 Many psychiatric technicians work with patients who are severely developmentally disabled and need intensive care.
 Others work with patients undergoing rehabilitation for drug and alcohol addiction.
 Their work varies depending on the types of patients they work with.

 Psychiatric technicians work as part of a medical team, under the direction of physicians and alongside other healthcare professionals, including psychiatrists, psychologists, psychiatric nurses, social workers, and therapists.
-Because they have such close contact with patients, psychiatric technicians can have a great deal of influence on patients' outlook and treatment.
+Because they have such close contact with patients, psychiatric technicians can have a great influence on patients' outlook and treatment.

 Psychiatric technicians typically enter the occupation with a postsecondary certificate.
 Programs in psychiatric or mental health technology are commonly offered by community colleges and technical schools.
 Psychiatric technician programs include courses in biology, psychology, and counselling.
 The programs also may include supervised work experience or cooperative programs, in which students gain academic credit for structured work experience.